vector-sdk/schannel-demo/README.md

 * cargo - Rusts's package manager

 Keystone must be installed and built.
-The environment variable *KEYSTONE_BUILD_DIR* should point to the 'build' directory of the Keystone installation.
+The environment variable *KEYSTONE_BUILD_DIR* should point to the build directory (e.g., build-generic64 for qemu builds) of the Keystone installation.

 A Rust SDK for building Keystone enclave applications should be
 cloned: